Nivaturimika/Katerina-Engine/README.md

-# Project Alice
+# Katerina Engine

-Project Alice is a continuation / rewrite of the Open V2 codebase (an open source "retro clone" of Victoria 2).
+Katerina Engine is a continuation / rewrite of the Open V2 codebase (an open source "retro clone" of Victoria 2).

 Join us on [discord](https://discord.gg/3WNyk7SWvf).